 Ocean Club, 8th deck, from 11.45 pm to 12.15 am.
-Fast Lane, 7th deck, from 12.30 am to 1 am
+Fast Lane, 7th deck, from 12 am to 12.20 am

 Finnish championship of Tikkuristi

 Finnish championship of Tikkuristi, that is open for everyone, can be won with fast feet.
-Tikkuristi is genre for skilled folks, where solo dancers dance between two sticks crossed over each other.
+Tikkuristi is a genre for skilled folks, where solo dancers dance between two sticks crossed over each other.
 The winner is the one who can dance the longest without touching the sticks, while the tempo of the music keeps speeding up.
 Registration for the contest at the Folklandia info on Saturday by 11 am, on the 7th deck or half an hour before the competition starts.